The 65 Best Games on Steam [March 2021]

 You know it, you love it, you’ve likely played it—Dark Souls is the RPG of a generation, a game that popularized the type of play that was first seen in From Software’s predecessor Demon Souls, and if you’re a fan of difficult games, Metroidvania-style puzzle box levels, or just RPGs in general, you’ll need to play this game.
 Dark Souls as a trilogy is actually pretty solid, despite a controversial (with fans) second and third entries, but if we’re going to suggest one of the games, it’s Dark Souls.
 In the game, you’ll find yourself as an undead soldier making your way through a ruined and corrupted world, with minimal story and even less direction, fighting off enemies in challenges that will have you parrying and slicing away.
-There are two versions available to play on Steam: the original Prepare to Die PC release, and the newer Dark Souls Remastered from May of this year.
+There are two versions available to play on Steam: the original Prepare to Die PC release, and the newer Dark Souls Remastered from May of 2018.
 If you’re new to the series, we suggest that you pick up Remastered; despite mixed fan reception on PC, it’s the better version for newcomers to jump into.

 Dead Space is the most prominent game from now-defunct developer Visceral Games.
 Then known as EA Redwood Shores Studios, Dead Space was the start of a brand-new IP for EA, at a time where the company was trying to hard to innovate after years of criticism from gamers.
 Dead Space was a major hit, both critically and commercially, praised for its sci-fi aesthetics and its horrifying atmosphere.
 In Dead Space, you play Isaac Clarke (yes, our second protagonist named Isaac on this list), a mechanic sent to respond to the USG Ishimura after a distress call is received.
 When you arrive, your entire crew is slaughtered by monsters and mutants that have invaded and destroyed the ship.
 You must repair the ship while working to fight off these Necromorphs, using your gun to slice and dismember the mutants in order to kill them once and for all.
 If you love third-person shooters or horror titles, Dead Space is a must-play game.